-Additionally, some questions asked of the Pacific halibut MSE can only be answered with a spatial model.
-For example, investigating the yield in each regulatory area would require simulating the biomass and fishery in each regulatory area.
+Currently, the operating model consists of coastwide models and cannot be used to evaluate areaspecific objectives, which can only be answered with a multi-area model.
+For example, investigating the yield in each IPHC Regulatory Area would require simulating the biomass and fishery in each Area.
 The spatial complexity of the model depends on the questions being asked, thus before developing an operating model it is useful to determine the extent of the objectives.
 This will determine the structure of the operating model; for example, whether it needs to be flexible to incorporate different area specifications, or if it can have a fixed set of areas with simple movement between them.
 Once the level of complexity is decided, the next step is to determine how to best model space, movement, and time.
 After the design of the model is complete, programming can begin.
 Finally, the model will need to be conditioned to halibut data before being used in a MSE to ensure that it is a reasonable depiction of reality (or at least what we understand of it), and that we have enough data and knowledge to actually define the complexity of the operating model.

 Taking the time to develop the specifications of an operating model is very important.
 The development of a multi-area model is ongoing as part of the annual assessment process, which will provide some of the framework for future operating model development.
-Therefore, a fully developed multi-area model is not likely to be completed in the next two years.
-However, there are many questions that can be answered with a single-area model before transitioning to a multi-area model.
-Additionally, using a single-area model to answer those questions will be much more efficient.
+Therefore, a fully developed multi-area model is not likely to be completed in the next two years, but a multi-area model has been developed in Stock Synthesis that may be useful to begin to investigate various hypotheses realted to movement between broad areas.
+There are many questions that can be answered with a single-area model before transitioning to a multi-area model, and using a single-area model to answer those questions will be much more efficient.